 GamePro: “Strip away that popularity, however, and you’ve still got a solid game with decent challenge.
 Konami’s given the Toons’ graphics their 8-bit best.
 Overall 3.4/5”.

 Entertainment Weekly: “This multilevel action game is easy enough for even small children to master, although older kids may be challenged by the higher levels.
 Overall A-“.

 N-Force: “The funky fluffy sounds, perfectly compliment the graphics, and gameplay’s as brilliant as ever, with six massive levels and a multitude of sub-levels, the lastability factor’s excellent.
 Overall 89%”.

-My verdict: “Nice graphics and a fun little game which is diverting in its own way.
+“Nice graphics and a fun little game which is diverting in its own way.
 The last two worlds in particular are quite challenging.
 Sadly, with one difficulty setting, there is a real lack of replay value.
 Definitely one for the younger gamers out there.”

 What are your memories of Tiny Toons Adventure?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
 You can also find me on Instagram: @nicklovestogame.